-Irritable Bowel Syndrome (IBS) – Long term (chronic) condition that effects the large and/or small intestines.
-Food particles do not pass through the gastrointestinal system correctly and causes constipation and diarrhea.
+Irritable Bowel Syndrome (IBS) – Long term (chronic) condition that affects the large and/or small intestines.
+Food particles do not pass through the gastrointestinal system correctly and cause constipation and diarrhea.
 The digestive system may appear to be normal but is not functioning correctly.
 This is one of the most commonly diagnosed disorders given by general practitioners.
-Unfortunately this blanket term often covers up more serious conditions that should be addressed.
+Unfortunately, this blanket term often covers up more serious conditions that should be addressed.

 Inflammatory Bowel Disease (IBD) – Small and/or large intestine becomes inflamed causing pain and swelling.
 Often comes with diarrhea, bloating, and stomach cramps.

 Giardiasis or Giardia – Infection of the intestines caused by a parasite.
 Often associated with consuming water contaminated by human or animal feces.